 Regression to Trend: Another Look at Long-Term Market Performance

-Quick take: At the end of November the inflation-adjusted S&P 500 index price was 144% above its long-term trend, up from 135% the previous month.
+Quick take: At the end of May the inflation-adjusted S&P 500 index price was 169% above its long-term trend, down slightly from 170% above the previous month.

 Below is a chart of the S&P Composite stretching back to 1871 based on the real (inflation-adjusted) monthly average of daily closes.
 We're using a semi-log scale to equalize vertical distances for the same percentage change regardless of the index price range.

 The regression trendline drawn through the data clarifies the secular pattern of variance from the trend — those multi-year periods when the market trades above and below trend.
 That regression slope, incidentally, represents an annualized growth rate of 1.88%.

 The peak in 2000 marked an unprecedented 129% overshooting of the trend — substantially above the overshoot in 1929.
 The index had been above trend for two decades, with one exception: it dipped about 15% below trend briefly in March of 2009.
 At the beginning of May 2021, it is 169% above trend.
 The major troughs of the past saw declines in excess of 50% below the trend.
 If the current S&P 500 were sitting squarely on the regression, it would be at the 1551 level.

 Incidentally, the standard deviation for prices above and below trend is about 43%.
 Here is a close-up of the regression values with the regression itself shown as the zero line.
 We've highlighted the standard deviations.
 We can see that the early 20th-century real price peaks occurred at around the second deviation.
 Troughs prior to 2009 have been more than a standard deviation below trend.
 The peak in 2000 was well north of 3 deviations, and the 2007 peak was around two deviations, below the level of the latest data point.